Laboratory-of-biological-networks/GraphPheno/README.md

 #### Step2: Run Graphpheno model
 > cd src/Graphpheno
 > python main.py
 > **Run main.py to get the embedding vector for each protein and evaluate the model.
-Note there are several parameters can be tuned.**
+Note there are several hyperparameters can be tuned.**

 #### Step3: Get the predicted gene-phenotype association data set